Our six-week challenge gives you the tools you need to crush every health and fitness goal on your list.

 1. Don't go out starving.
 "Whether it's to dinner and/or drinks, you need a little something in your belly to make sure that your head will be driving the bus, not your stomach," says Jen.
 "It's just too easy to end up facedown in the bread basket and ordering a heavier entrée (which will make you puffy and sleepy) or cocktailing too fast and ending your night early (because you need to go home to prepare for the massive hangover you're about to have)."
 Her go-to pre-party snacks: a serving of nuts, an almond milk protein shake with some kale blended in, or a bunch of raw spinach wrapped into a medium tortilla with a little bit of melted cheese and chili flakes.

 2. Alternate between drinks and waters.
 A 1:1 ratio is ideal, says Jen.
 Not only is this good for hydration and digestion, but for pacing yourself.
+(Or consider skipping the alcohol altogether.
+After all, more and more people are practicing sobriety to score the legit benefits of quitting alcohol.)

 3. Don't be afraid of a late-night snack.
 Yes, seriously.
 When you get home at night, have a mini meal.
 Your body will be long overdue for calories, so eating will fire up your metabolism and help you break down all the sugar and carbohydrates from the evening (versus just storing them as fat).
 A Jen-approved solution: eggs, made any way you like 'em!